This post may contain affiliate links. Please read our disclosure policy.

 - Banana: Use a very ripe banana for these pancakes.
 The riper they are the more sweetness they have and they also contain more nutrients than unripe ones.
 It’s a great way to use up any bananas you have!

 - Egg: The egg helps to bind the ingredients together.
-Use a free run / organic if you can.
+To make these vegan, you can use a flax egg or ¼ cup of applesauce.

 How do you make banana egg pancakes